MiquelMarinoEspinosa/Parrot-Refactoring-Kata/README.md

 - Refactor extract `african parrot tests` into a new class called `AfricanParrotTest`
 - Refactor `AfricanParrotTest` to use `AfricanParrot construct` method instead of `Parrot factory method`
 - Fix `EuropeanParrotTest` namespace
-- Extract `norwegian parrot tests` into a new class called `NorwegianBlueParrotTest`
+- Refactor extract `norwegian parrot tests` into a new class called `NorwegianBlueParrotTest`
+- Refactor `NorwegianBlueParrotTest` class to use `NorwegianBlueParrot construct` instead of `Parrot factory method`